marcintreder/relevel-landing-page/src/pages/blog/standing-vs-sitting-desk-how-to-set-up-your-workstation-to-prevent-the-aches.md

 In this article, I want to focus on sitting and standing desks, as they are the most popular solutions.
 Let's see how you can adjust your workstation and your posture to alleviate the discomfort.

-## Workstation ergonomics for sitting and standing desk
+## Workstation Ergonomics for Sitting and Standing Desk

 In this section, I will write about the ergonomic setups that are shared for both standing and sitting desks.